anvilsecure/awstracer/README.md

 After the trace has been recorded you can replay it with `awstrace-play`.
 There are several switches to enable debugging, force a continuation of a trace execution when one intermediate command fails and so on.
 For more information simply run `awstrace-play -h`.
 To replay a trace against a different region or profile simply use the `--profile` or `--region` switches.

 Please note that both `awstrace-play` and `awstrace-rec` are very light wrappers around the standard aws cli.
 This means that it will automatically import your profiles from `~/.aws/credentials` or load IAM access keys from the environment.
 From that perspective everything works exactly like usual.

+Overriding request parameters can be done via `-p` or `--param`.
+Request parameters tend to be similarly cased to how the `aws cli` styles them.
+That means that even if the request and response use for example `UserName` you specify it on the commandline with `user-name`.
+For `awstrace-play` that means you would use something like `-p user-name test-user` to override the value in the trace.

 ## Usage Example 1: Creating a DynamoDB table and adding data to it